Lailee Bakhtiar

-Lailee Inez Bakhtiar (née McNair, formerly van Dillen; born June 10, 1951), is an American poet and novelist.
-Published in 2024 is her newest book of poetry, Severn Sky Sonnets & Poems.
-Published in 2021, Esther Entering Your Destiny is the author's newest non-fiction book about the historical and Biblical figure of Esther of the Old Testament Book of Esther.
-This analysis of Esther from the Bible describes her courage, influence, and spiritual role in ancient times.
+Lailee Bakhtiar (née Lailee Inez McNair, formerly Lailee van Dillen; born June 10, 1951), is an American poet and novelist.
+She previously worked as a journalist, television host, French teacher, and model.
+Her publications include Severn Sky Sonnets & Poems (2024), and Esther Entering Your Destiny (2021), a non-fiction book about the historical and Biblical figure of Esther of the Old Testament Book of Esther.
+She lives in Annapolis, Maryland.